In this Antidote review, discover how this grammar checker compares against competitors and if it’s a good choice.

 Antidote offers support for synonyms, antonyms and expressions.
 Click on an overused word to present different options to pick from.
 This feature is helpful during the revision process.

-Interestingly, Antidote includes audio pronunciation of over 500 words with a Toronto or London accent.
+Interestingly, Antidote+ includes audio pronunciation of over 500,000 audio pronunciations of words.
 I haven’t come across this feature in other grammar checkers.
 I didn’t use it much, but I imagine it would be helpful for those learning how to write in English or French and also in schools.

 Antidote Versus Grammarly

 Antidote’s biggest advantage over Grammarly is its pricing.
-Starting at $30, it’s cheaper than Grammarly, which costs $30 per month.
-However, you can’t access a free version of Antidote like the basic version of Grammarly.
+Starting at an annual price of $59.95, Antidote+ Personal is much cheaper than Grammarly, which is $10 per month.
+Breaking this down, Antidote+ is only $5 per month, although it’s only available as a yearly billing subscription.
+However, despite the price difference, you can’t access a free version of Antidote like the basic version of Grammarly.

 Why You Can Trust Us